 A dry mouth appears to be a little frustrating but could do major damage to your teeth.
 It may be even painful.

-- Serious panic attack, stress or depression
+- Serious panic attacks, stress or depression

 - Nerve damaged because of head or neck injury

-- Sjogren’s syndrome, autoimmune disorder
+- Sjogren’s syndrome, an autoimmune disorder

 - Smoking and drinking